xinyun91/Leetcode/stringtoInteger-atoi/README.md

  #Analyze:

+    what we need to concern:
-    string is null
+    1. string is null
-    +/-sign
+    2. +/-sign
-    overflow
+    3. overflow
-    while space
+    4. while space
-    other character other than digit (unable to convert, return 0)
+    5. other character other than digit (unable to convert, return 0)

  #Pseudocode: